Meldanen/meldanen.github.io/_pages/cv.md

   Cyprus Comic Con is a non-profit organisation, focused on bringing people of different pop genres together.

   Main achievements:
-  * Growing the event from a small convention of 2000 unique visitors to 17000 within 3 years.
+  * Helped grow the event from a small convention of 2000 unique visitors to 17000 within 3 years, becoming one of the largest events in Cyprus.
   * Established a system to simplify and optimise booking vendors for the event.

   Responsibilities: